w3c/wai-curricula/content/designer/navigation.md

 * design user interfaces with mechanisms  for users to locate a specific web page within a set of web pages, for example:
   * descriptive page titles
   * breadcrumb trails
-  * visual cues to indicate the current page within a set of web pages
+  * visual cues to indicate the current page
   * design mechanisms to make location information visually distinct
 * identify related requirements for developers to programmatically indicate the current page